spencer-alliston/J124Final-Faculty-Odds-for-Ph.D.-Students/README.md

 In the compiled sheet, "FacultyOddsCompiled.xlsx"

-Sheet 1 contains the background data involving where faculty are located and where they were trained (condensed replica of "Edgelists.csv")
+Sheet 1 contains the background data involving where faculty are located and where they were trained (condensed replica of "edge-lists.csv")

-Sheet 2 contains the total number of doctoral degrees (replica of "tabn312.20")
+Sheet 2 contains the total number of doctoral degrees (condensed replica of "tabn312.20.xls" with institution ID numbers)

-Sheet 3 contains the compiled data for degrees conferred by academic domain for the top 5 faculty producing institutions (average over relavent time period, condensed from "Taop4Combined.xlsx")
+Sheet 3 contains the compiled data for degrees conferred by academic domain for the top 5 faculty producing institutions (average over relavent time period, condensed from "Top5Compiled.xlsx")

 Sheet 4 contains a pivot table.